-- I. Wetland: Pursuant to RSA 482-A:2.X, an area that is inundated or saturated by surface or groundwater at a frequency and duration sufficient to support, and that under normal conditions does support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
-They include, but are not limited to, swamps, bogs, marshes, ponds, lakes, and all such areas as included in the jurisdictional definition of the New Hampshire Wetlands Board Administrative Rules, Chapter Wt 100 as subsequently amended. - J. Wetland Delineation: Wetlands shall be delineated on the basis of hydrophytic vegetation, hydric soils, and wetlands hydrology, in accordance with the techniques outlined in the Federal Manual for Identifying and Delineating Jurisdictional Wetlands (January 10, 1989). - 9.1.5 Permitted Uses: The following uses, to the extent permitted in the underlying zoning district, shall be permitted in the Wetlands Conservation Overlay District as specified, provided that the proposed use will not cause a degradation of the wetland. - A. Agriculture, including grazing, hay production, truck gardening and silage production provided that such use is shown not to cause significant increases in surface or groundwater contamination by pesticides or other toxic or hazardous substance and that such use will not cause or contribute to soil erosion provided that the activity does not impact the prime wetlands 100' buffer. - B. Forestry and tree farming to include the construction of access roads for said purpose provided that the activity does not impact the prime wetlands' 100-foot buffer. - C. Wildlife habitat development and management. - D. Recreational uses consistent with the purpose and intent of this article. - E. Conservation area and nature trails. - F. Water impoundment and the construction of well water supplies.
+- J. Wetland: Pursuant to RSA 482-A:2.X and as amended from time to time, an area that is inundated or saturated by surface or groundwater at a frequency and duration sufficient to support, and that under normal conditions does support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
+They include, but are not limited to, swamps, bogs, marshes, ponds, lakes, and all such areas as included in the jurisdictional definition of the New Hampshire Wetlands Board Administrative Rules, Chapter Wt 100 as subsequently amended. - K. Wetland Delineation: Wetlands shall be delineated on the basis of hydrophytic vegetation, hydric soils, and wetlands hydrology, delineated in accordance with Env-Wt 301.01 and as amended from time to time, and whether any wetlands are designated as prime wetlands in accordance with RSA 482-A:15 and as amended from time to time. - 9.1.5 Permitted Uses: The following uses, to the extent permitted in the underlying zoning district, shall be permitted in the Wetlands Conservation Overlay District as specified, provided that the proposed use will not cause increases in surface or groundwater contamination, contribute to soil erosion, or cause a degradation of the wetland. - A. Agriculture, including grazing, hay production, truck gardening and silage production provided the activity does not impact a prime wetland's 100' buffer. - B. Forestry and tree farming to include the construction of access roads for said purpose provided that the activity does not impact a prime wetland's 100-foot buffer. - C. Wildlife habitat development and management. - D. Recreational uses consistent with the purpose and intent of this article. - E. Conservation area and nature trails. - F. The construction of well water supplies.

-- G. Elevated, uncovered decks attached to an existing structure, free-standing gazebo or garden-type structures, and storage sheds (not exceeding 120 s.f. in size) may be placed within the buffer.
-All structures must be elevated on blocks, sonatubes or similar footing.
-All structures must maintain a minimum ten foot (10') setback from the edge of wetland.
-The intent of these allowances is to permit a homeowner with some flexibility for reasonable use of their property, while ensuring that the buffer will maintain its ability to absorb storm water runoff. - H. Native, non-invasive plantings such as trees and shrubs. - I. Projects that reduce impervious surfaces while ensuring the protection of the wetland buffer through erosion and sediment control best management practices as reviewed and approved by the Planning Department. - J. Projects that re-vegetate or re-vitalize in some way an already disturbed buffer zone as reviewed and approved by the Planning Department
+- G. Elevated, uncovered decks attached to an existing structure, free-standing gazebo or garden-type structures, and storage sheds not exceeding 120 s.f. in size when elevated on blocks, sonatubes or similar footing provided they maintain a minimum ten foot (10') setback from the edge of wetland. - H. Native, non-invasive plantings such as trees and shrubs. - I. Projects that reduce impervious surfaces while ensuring the protection of the wetland buffer through erosion and sediment control best management practices as reviewed and approved by the Planning Department. - J. Projects that re-vegetate or re-vitalize in some way an already disturbed buffer zone as reviewed and approved by the Planning Department.